jemmy512/book-notes/linux/linux-mem.md

                 goto isolate_fail;
         }

+        /* If (!PageBuddy(page)) ensures this is the head pages of a free buddy block
-        /* Found a free page, will break it into order-0 pages */ order = buddy_order(page);
+         * Found a free page, will break it into order-0 pages */ order = buddy_order(page);
         isolated = __isolate_free_page(page, order) {
             struct zone *zone = page_zone(page);